There are several methods of obtaining Ubuntu.

 Ubuntu releases a new version every six months.
-The LTS abbreviation, meaning "Long-Term Support," designates that the version will be supported for 5 years on servers and the desktop.
+The LTS abbreviation, meaning "Long-Term Support," designates that the version will be supported for 5 years on servers and desktops.
 By contrast, other versions are supported for only 18 months.
-Neither is inherently more stable than the other; the LTS version merely is updated for a longer period than other versions and is therefore supported longer.
+This does not necessarily mean that the LTS version is more stable than other versions, just that it is updated and supported for a longer period than the other versions.

 As the next Ubuntu release draws closer, preview versions of it will be released on CD.
 These development releases may be very unstable (especially in the early stages of the cycle).
 If you are interested in helping test the release (and reporting or fixing bugs), you might be interested in installing these releases.
-Most users, however, will NOT want to use a development version.
+However, most users will NOT want to use a development version.

 To download daily CD images using jigdo ("Jigsaw Download"), see the JigdoDownloadHowto.

 If you are running Windows and would like to install Ubuntu within Microsoft Windows as you would install a Microsoft Windows-based program, you can install Ubuntu via Wubi (remark: this is less reliable than a standard installation).